goake/mini-kodi/README.md

 ### 2. Boot from ISO

-Burn the ISO to a DVD or use a tool like [UNetBootIn](https://unetbootin.github.io/) or [Rufus](https://rufus.akeo.ie/) to create a boot USB.
+Burn the ISO to a DVD or use a tool like  [UNetBootIn](https://unetbootin.github.io/) or [Rufus](https://rufus.akeo.ie/) to create a boot USB

 ### 3. Go through the installation

   - Select `Install Ubuntu Server`
   - Select Language Option(s)

-  - Assign a hostname
+  - Assign a hostname:  xbmc

-    Note: Something logical (kodi, media-pc, etc...) that doesn't conflic with existing hosts on LAN.

   - Select Ubuntu Mirror Options (ex.
 Location/Proxy)